1. Setup Wizard

 In order to call the API at least one API key will need to be added.
 Additional API keys can be added at a later time by any user with the

 admin role.
-See the Add an API Key Tutorial for additional details.
+See API Authentication for additional details.

 2.3.
 Email Settings